 The use of derivatives will not aim to attain E/S characteristics.
-However, their use will not result in the environmental and/or social characteristics promoted by the Sub-Fund being significantly or permanently distorted.
+However, their use will not have the effect of significantly or permanently distorting the environmental and/or social characteristics promoted by the Fund.

 To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive safety and waste management rules.